Wheel truing stand: Home-made truing stands

-These truing stands include the ingenuity of many different kinds of materials to achieve the same quality as one found in a shop.
-These materials include wood, old wheel forks, and even some with metal rails.
-Although these are a cheap solution to keeping your wheel straight, they are not as precise as one from a well-known bike tool company.
-See references for more information.
+These truing stands use many different kinds of materials to achieve similar quality as ones found in a shop.
+These materials can include wood, old wheel forks, and metal rails.
+While cost effective, these wheels are often not as precise as wheels made by a well-known bike tool manufacturers.

 Industry truing stands

 High-quality truing stands are necessary for the professional industry.
 High-quality truing stands allow the user for fast and easy accessibility when truing a wheel.
 Professional truing stands enable the tools to be used more accurately when measuring all types of truing methods.
 Not only do professional truing stands accommodate accuracy, but they can also hold a wide variety of wheel sizes ranging from 12″ wheels to 29″ wheels.